mah0x211/claude-lua-devkit/ldk-resources/BUILD_SYSTEM_GUIDE.md

 - Confirm gcov is installed
 - Check that package name environment variable is uppercase
 - Verify compiler supports coverage flags

+**Git submodule issues**
+- Ensure you're in the git repository root directory
+- Verify .gitmodules file exists and is properly configured
+- Check that submodules are accessible and can be cloned
+- Confirm submodule build commands are properly uncommented in Makefile

+**Submodule build fails**
+- Check that the submodule's build system works independently
+- Verify environment isolation isn't preventing required tools access
+- Review submodule documentation for specific build requirements

 ### Getting Help